openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump-v2.md

 * Extended bolus and multiwave bolus are currently not supported (you can use [Extended Carbs](../Usage/Extended-Carbs.rst) instead).
 * Only one basal profile (the first one) is supported.
-* The loop is disabled if the currently active profile on the pump isn't profile #1.
-This continues until profile #1 is made the active one; when that is done, the next time AAPS connects (either on its own after a while or because the user presses the Refresh button in the combov2 user interface), it will notice that profile #1 is the current one, and enable the loop again.
+* The loop is disabled if the currently active profile on the pump isn't profile no. 1.
+This continues until profile no. 1 is made the active one; when that is done, the next time AAPS connects (either on its own after a while or because the user presses the Refresh button in the combov2 user interface), it will notice that profile no. 1 is the current one, and enable the loop again.
-* If the loop requests a running TBR to be cancelled the Combo will set a TBR of 90% or 110% for 15 minutes instead.
-This is because cancelling a TBR causes an alert on the pump which causes a lot of vibrations.
+* If the loop requests a running TBR to be cancelled, the Combo will set a TBR of 90% or 110% for 15 minutes instead.
+This is because actually cancelling a TBR causes an alert on the pump which causes a lot of vibrations, and these vibrations cannot be disabled.
 * Bluetooth connection stability varies with different phones, causing "pump unreachable" alerts, where no connection to the pump is established anymore.
 If that error occurs, make sure Bluetooth is enabled, press the Refresh button in the Combo tab to see if this was caused by an intermitted issue and if still no connection is established, reboot the phone which should usually fix this.
-* There is another issue were a restart doesn't help but a button on the pump must be pressed (which resets the pump's Bluetooth), before the pump accepts connections from the phone again.
+* There is another issue were a restart doesn't help but a button on the pump must be pressed (which resets the pump's Bluetooth stack), before the pump accepts connections from the phone again.
 * Setting a TBR on the pump is to be avoided since the loop assumes control of TBRs.
 Detecting a new TBR on the pump might take up to 20 minutes and the TBR's effect will only be accounted from the moment it is detected, so in the worst case there might be 20 minutes of a TBR that is not reflected in IOB.

 If you have been using the old Combo driver that depends on the separate Ruffy app, and want to move to this new one, note that the pairing has to be done again - Ruffy and the new Combo driver are not able to share pairing information.
 Also, make sure that Ruffy is _not_ running.
 If in doubt, long-press the Ruffy app icon to bring up a context menu.
 In that menu, press on "App Info".
 In the UI that just opened up, press "Force stop".
 That way, it is ensured that an active Ruffy instance cannot interfere with the new driver.

 Also, if you are migrating from the old driver, be aware that the new driver communicates a bolus command in an entirely different way to the Combo that is much faster, so don't be surprised when a bolus starts immediately regardless of the dosage.
 Furthermore, the general suggestions, tips and tricks etc. about dealing with Ruffy pairing and connection problems do not apply here, since this is an entirely new driver that shares no code with the old one.

+## Phone setup

+It is very important to make sure that battery optimizations are turned off.
+AAPS already auto-detects when it is subject to these optimizations, and requests in its UI that these be turned off.
+But, on modern Android phones, Bluetooth _itself_ is an app (a system app).
+And, usually, that "Bluetooth app" is run _with battery optimizations on by default_.
+As a result, Bluetooth can refuse to respond when the phone aims to save power because it kills off the Bluetooth app.
+This means that in that Bluetooth system app's settings, battery optimizations must be turned off as well.
+Unfortunately, how one can find that Bluetooth system app differs between phones.
+In stock Android, go to Settings -> Apps -> See all N apps (N = the number of apps on your phone).
+Then, open the menu to the top right corner, tap on "Show system" or "Show system apps" or "All apps".
+Now, in the newly expanded list of apps, look for a "Bluetooth" app.
+Select it, and on its "App info" UI, tap on "Battery".
+There, disable battery optimizations (sometimes called "battery usage").

 ## Combo setup